-Flushwork devices like those shown above, are examined in detail in Mediaeval Flushwork of East Anglia (Poppyland, 2004) by the textile artist, Margaret Talbot, who uses these emblems in her work and has been able to interpret many with reasonable certainty.
-They are discussed at some length in this web-site under the entry for Elmswell and include at Garboldisham, the pommée cross of St. Michael on the uppermost set-off of the tower's northwest buttress (just visible in the photograph top left), and the Sacred Monogram "IHS" and the crowned "M" for St. Mary in the basal frieze to the north (shown immediately above).
-The crowned "S" between the latter is probably intended to portray the cup and viper of St. John the Evangelist.
-Sometimes the "S" is shown backwards, but the diagnostic features here are probably the open jaws at the top and bottom, and the fact that St. John's motif is commonly placed beside St. Mary's, to symbolize their vigil together beneath the Cross.
+Flushwork devices like those shown above, are examined in detail by Margaret Talbot in Mediaeval Flushwork of East Anglia, who has been able to interpret many with reasonable certainty.
+They are discussed at greater length in this web-site under the entry for Elmswell and include at Garboldisham, the pommée cross of St. Michael on the uppermost set-off of the tower's northwest buttress (just visible in the photograph, top left), the Crown of Thorns (seen on the photograph of the buttress above right, at the bottom) and the Sacred Monogram "IHS" and the crowned "M" for St. Mary in the basal frieze to the north (seen immediately above).
+The crowned 'S' between the latter is probably intended to portray the cup and viper of St. John the Evangelist.
+Sometimes the 'S' is shown backwards, but the diagnostic features here are probably the open jaws at the top and bottom, and the fact that St. John's motif is commonly placed beside St. Mary's, to symbolize their vigil together beneath the Cross.

 The rest of the church may be quickly described.
-Formed of an aisled nave with a N. porch, and a chancel with a N. vestry and chapel (now organ chamber), in most of its details it appears early Decorated in form, suggesting a date scarcely later than 1320.
-The aisle windows each have three round-headed, cinquefoil-cusped lights, with daggers above, set within intersecting cusped tracery.
+Formed of an aisled nave with a N. porch, and a chancel with a N. vestry and chapel (now the organ chamber), in most of its details it appears early Decorated in form, suggesting a date scarcely later than 1320.
+The aisle windows each have three cinquefoil-cusped lights without ogees, with daggers set within intersecting cusped tracery above.
 (See the example, right.)
-The N. porch (below left) has two-light side windows, an inscription round the base and another over the entrance, and an outer doorway with a crocketed canopied niche either side and an arch of two orders, with the inner springing from semicircular shafts and the outer bearing a casement moulding with fleurons at intervals around the head; the couple roof has a row of carved quatrefoils immediately above the wall plates.
-The chancel has been reconstructed, both without and within, but the N. aisle extension as a chapel is essentially mediaeval and retains its original N. window and, inside, the double-flat-chamfered arch from the aisle, which dies into the jambs.
+The N. porch (below left) has two-light side windows, an inscription round the base and another over the entrance, and an outer doorway with a crocketed canopied niche either side; the couple roof has a row of carved quatrefoils above the wall plates.
+The chancel has been reconstructed, both within and without, but the N. aisle extension as a chapel is essentially mediaeval and retains its original N. window and, inside, the double-flat-chamfered arch from the aisle, which dies into the jambs.

 The four-bay arcades to the aisles appear contemporary with the windows, at least insofar as the latter are original.
-They are formed of double-hollow-chamfered arches above octagonal piers and semi-octagonal responds, except that the first pier on each side from the west, is curiously circular.
-(See the N. arcade, right, viewed from the west) The tall arch to the tower is composed of three orders, with the innermost, flat-chamfered and springing from semicircular responds and the outer two, hollow-chamfered and continuous all the way round.
-The mediaeval chancel arch has been reused by the restorers and carries wave mouldings above semi-quatrefoil responds.
+They are formed of double-hollow-chamfered arches above octagonal piers and semi-octagonal responds, except that the first pier on each side from the west, curiously enough, is circular.
+(See the N. arcade, right, viewed from the west.)
+The tall arch to the tower is formed of three orders - the innermost, flat-chamfered and springing from semicircular responds and the outer two, hollow-chamfered and continuous all the way round.
+The mediaeval chancel arch has been re-used by the restorers and carries wave mouldings above semi-quatrefoil responds.